-EAL pupils not only face barriers in accessing the curriculum due to the English language skills, but without adequate support to resolve the language problem, research has suggested that they are being further disadvantage in a manner that amounts to systemic discrimination in so far as other opportunities, notably access to grammar school, are effectively out of reach which in the long-term hamper their life chances.
+EAL pupils not only face barriers in accessing the curriculum due to the English language skills, but without adequate support to resolve the language problem, research has suggested that they are being further disadvantage in a manner that amounts to systemic discrimination in so far as other opportunities, notably access to grammar school, are effectively out of reach which in the long-term hamper their life chances.30

 Relative isolation is also an ongoing problem.
-In Connelly and Keenan's 2000 research, they found, for example, that Black Africans who came to NI to study, train or gain work experience reported a sense of isolation, something that continued into their work life for those who remained and settled in NI, and which was made worse by ignorance and/or prejudice from their white colleagues.
-This finding was corroborated again several years later when 'indigenous' FE students were more likely to view staff as "very welcoming" (58.7%) compared with minority ethnic students (33.6%).
-Further, over a third of full-
+In Connelly and Keenan's 2000 research, they found, for example, that Black Africans who came to NI to study, train or gain work experience reported a sense of isolation, something that continued into their work life for those who remained and settled in NI, and which was made worse by ignorance and/or prejudice from their white colleagues.31 This finding was corroborated again several years later when 'indigenous' FE students were more likely to view staff as "very welcoming" (58.7%) compared with minority ethnic students (33.6%).
+Further, over a third of full-time minority ethnic FE students said they felt the need to hide elements of their ethnic background at college to fit-in.32

-&lt;sup>28 Livesey, G. et al. (2007), p.49.
+28 Livesey, G. et al. (2007), p.49.

-&lt;sup>29 Cline, T. et al. (2002), Gaine, C. (2005) and Richardson, R. and Wood, A. (eds.)
+29 Cline, T. et al. (2002), Gaine, C. (2005) and Richardson, R. and Wood, A. (eds.)
 (2004).

-Equality Commission for Northern Ireland (November 2008a) and Martynowicz, A. and Jarman, N. (January 2009).
+30 Equality Commission for Northern Ireland (November 2008a) and Martynowicz, A. and Jarman, N. (January 2009).

-Connolly, P. and Keenan, M. (2000a).
+31 Connolly, P. and Keenan, M. (2000a).